tmtsoftware/cont-pydocushare/README.md

  $ python setup.py build_sphinx
 ```

-The API documents are generated under `build/docs/html`.
+This command generates the API documents under `build/docs/html`.
 Open [build/docs/html/index.html](build/docs/html/index.html) in your Web browser to see the API documents.

-Sometimes document generation does not work as intended due to remnant from the previous build.
+The above command sometimes does not work as intended due to remnant from the previous build.
 In that case, clean the build first:

 ```sh
  $ python setup.py clean